mogoweb/wayland-protocols/README.md

 changes, and protocols in the stable phase should avoid backward-incompatible changes.

+Anything that is not merged upstream can be iterated and broken freely, but care should be taken to ensure that there are no two protocols with the same name and version but a different API.

 During the experimental phase, patches for clients and compositors are written as a test vehicle.
 Such patches should be merged with caution in clients and compositors, because the protocol can still change.